Gautamchaudhry09/Booking-Automation/README.md

 3. Verify your credentials are correct
 4. Ensure the date format is correct (DD/MM/YYYY)
 5. Check if the court number is available for the selected date
+6. If you see "Device authentication failed", contact the administrator

 ## Security

 - Credentials are only used locally on your device
+- Device tokens are securely stored in a MongoDB database
+- The Chrome profile option allows saving sessions between runs
-- No data is sent to external servers except for the DDA Sports website
+- No data is sent to external servers except for the DDA Sports website and authentication
 - The application runs entirely on your local machine

 ## License